 Punishment in the camp took different forms.
 One was to have the POWs slap each other in the face.
-The POWs were also slapped, punched, hit with rifle butts and bamboo poles.
-Collective punishment also took place in the camp and all the POWs were forced to stand at attention when one many violated a camp rule.
+The POWs were also slapped, punched, hit with rifle butts, and hit bamboo poles.
+Collective punishment also took place in the camp and all the POWs were forced to stand at attention when one man violated a camp rule.
 As they stood there, the POWs were kicked with hob-nailed boots.

 After the war, Capt.
-Tokuda was put on trial or the death of Clifford.
+Tokuda was put on trial for the death of Wayne.
 Testimony was given by the British POW doctor who stated that 250 cubic centimeters were the normal amount pumped into a collapsed lung.
 The former POW doctor stated that Capt.
-Tokuda pumped 900 ccs of air into Clifford’s collapsed lungs which lead to his death.
+Tokuda pumped 900 ccs of air into Clifford’s collapsed lungs which led to his death.
 Capt.
 Tokuda was found guilty of various crimes committed against the POWs but was found not guilty of contributing to the death of Pvt.
-Clifford Fusselman.
+Clifford W. Fusselman.

 On January 28, 1949, his parents received a letter from the Remains Recovery Team.
 In the letter, his family was informed that the container that was marked as containing Clifford’s ashes was sent to San Francisco and arrived on the USAT Sgt.
 Morris E. Crain on September 23, 1948.
 The container was taken to the Port Distribution Center and opened to transfer his ashes to an urn.
 When it was opened, it was discovered that the container was empty.
 The letter stated that his remains were now considered non-recoverable, so his name was put on the Walls of the Missing at the American Military Cemetery in Manila.